Is your Parent Teacher Organization (PTO) thinking about giving volunteer or teacher gift cards?

 Technically, the IRS could make that determination.

-But as a practical matter, I’d take the bet that they’re not going to.
+But as a practical matter, I’d bet that they’re not going to because that would be impractical to enforce and not result in a meaningful revenue generator for the agency.

-Moreover, not giving back to volunteers to thank them for their service is nutty and actually a horrible practice.
+Not giving back to volunteers to thank them for their service is ill advised.

 The IRS says that de minimus (in other words, minimal, like coffee and donuts at an event) compensation is ok.